dionys93/ety-dictionary/data-text/inglisce/orthography/alphabet-and-letters/letter-combinations/vowels/by-letter/o/OI.md

 to boil → to boile

 **Derived nouns:**
-enjoyment → enjoiement
+enjoyment → enjoiment
-employment → emploiement
+employment → emploiment

 #### OI = /wɪ/ (Uncommon)
 In some words, OI represents /wɪ/.